 The Stanford mentors from the Qualia Global Scholars Program are incredibly well-accomplished and are passionate about empowering the next generation of global leaders.
 Students learn about valuable skills across multiple disciplines and receive highly individualized mentorship on college admissions, academics, extracurricular activities, and personal development.
-The mentors are able to empathize and connect with ambitious high school students since the mentors themselves recently went through the challenging journey of being accepted to the top universities of the world, such as Yale, Harvard, Stanford, MIT, and Princeton.
-These mentors not only have stellar academic and extracurricular achievements but also work to democratize access to educational opportunities for students from all backgrounds.
+The mentors can empathize and connect with ambitious high school students since they recently went through the challenging journey of being accepted to the top universities of the world, such as Yale, Harvard, Stanford, MIT, and Princeton.
+These mentors have stellar academic and extracurricular achievements and work to democratize access to educational opportunities for students from all backgrounds.

 On the bright side, however, I learned that the high dropout rate could be reduced by more than ten times through a scalable, human-centered section-leading model that is integral to Stanford’s introductory Computer Science curriculum.

-In an article published in the The Stanford Daily and featured by the famous international computing society Association for Computing Machinery, mentor and founder of the program Brian Sha describes the inspiration behind the human-centered, near-peer mentorship and project-based learning approach that is at the heart of the Qualia Global Scholars Program.
-He has an impeccable list of achievements, such as winning the Rotman International Trading Competition’s Algorithmic Trading Case as a Stanford representative; working as a researcher for the Stanford’s Human-Centered Artificial Intelligence Institute’s AI Index (supported by institutions such as Stanford, MIT, McKinsey, Google, and OpenAI); and working as a software engineer and researcher at one of the top quantitative hedge funds in the world, helping manage a portfolio of approximately $1 billion using cutting-edge AI, ML, and Data Science.
+In an article published in The Stanford Daily and featured by the famous international computing society Association for Computing Machinery, program mentor Brian Sha describes the inspiration behind the human-centered, near-peer mentorship and project-based learning approach that is at the heart of the Qualia Global Scholars Program.
+He has an impeccable list of achievements, such as winning the Rotman International Trading Competition’s Algorithmic Trading Case as a Stanford representative; working as a researcher for the Stanford Human-Centered Artificial Intelligence Institute’s AI Index (supported by institutions such as Stanford, MIT, McKinsey, Google, and OpenAI); and working as a software engineer and researcher at one of the top quantitative hedge funds in the world, helping manage an investment portfolio using cutting-edge AI, ML, and Data Science.
 He exemplifies the extremely accomplished team leading the program.
 He has served as a Teaching Fellow and taught a Stanford Computer Science course in an innovative dual-credit program started by Stanford to educate the top high school students from low socio-economic backgrounds.
 This program served as an inspiration behind Qualia’s mission to empower and nurture the most talented students around the world.

 By providing need-based financial aid and personalized mentorship to students from low-income backgrounds, the program has demonstrated a strong commitment to promoting diversity, equity, and inclusion in higher education and crucial areas such as STEM, research, innovation, and entrepreneurship.
 Furthermore, the Qualia Global Scholars Program also actively provides much-needed support to schools from vulnerable communities in South Asia and Africa.

-Qualia Global Scholars Program and the work done by its team have been featured by various institutions and organizations such as Stanford University, The Stanford Daily, New York University (NYU), and the Association for Computing Machine (ACM).
+Qualia Global Scholars Program has been featured by various institutions and organizations such as Stanford University, The Stanford Daily, New York University (NYU), and the Association for Computing Machine (ACM).